fergald/explainer-messageport-close/README.md

 it is possible to find out when that document has been destroyed.
 This can be done with without the cooperation of the document in question.

-Given that this information is already available through the use of `WeakRef`s, any concern here can only be about the timing of this information.
+**This information is already available** through the use of `WeakRef`s.
+The concern here can only be about the *timing* of this information.
+There would not be any new capability granted by allowing delivering this event *eventually*.

-Right now a page that wanted this information as close as possible to the destruction event could poll the `WeakRef` frequently while allocating and freeing large amounts of memory to force GC.
+Right now a page that wanted this information as close as possible to the destruction event could poll the `WeakRef` frequently while allocating engaging in activity that triggers GC.

-There would be any new capability granted by allowing delivering this event *eventually*.
-It's unclear that there would be any now capability granted by delivering this event *promptly* if the observer can actively cause GC.
+It's unclear that there would be any now capability granted by delivering this event *promptly* if the observer is willing to behave in a way that triggers GC.

-**Question**: Is there a specific problem or attack that is behind this concern or is it just the normal cross-origin isolation?
+**Question**: Is there a specific problem or attack that is enabled by delivering the event in a timely manner?

 #### Exposing garbage collection